wombat24455/scripthook_dl/README.md

 # scripthook_dl

-Scripthook_dl was a side project I created because I was too goddamn lazy to keep checking the scripthook website to see if Scripthook V had been updated to the latest version.
+Scripthook_dl was a side project I created because I was too goddamn lazy to keep checking the Scripthook website to see if Scripthook V had been updated to the latest version.

 ## How it works